-(1) A person serving as a Hearing Officer shall be admitted to the practice of law in the State of Georgia and an active member of the State Bar of Georgia, with a minimum of five (5) years of experience in the practice of law.

-(2) An application process will be created that establishes an applicant pool of at least four (4) Hearing Officers who shall hear all appeals under this section.
-Within budgetary limitations, compensation of persons serving as hearing officers shall be the same as those individuals who serve as hearing officers in appeal hearings initiated by merit-protected employees.
-In no event shall the hearing officer be a current appointed or elected official or employee of DeKalb County or have been an official or employee of DeKalb County within two years prior to serving as a hearing officer.

-(3) The Hearing Office for each proceeding will be selected on a rotating basis based on availability.
+- (1) A person serving as a Hearing Officer shall be admitted to the practice of law in the State of Georgia and an active member of the State Bar of Georgia, with a minimum of five (5) years of experience in the practice of law. - (2) A pool of at least four (4) Hearing Officers shall be established to hear all appeals under this section.
+The pool of hearing officers shall be established in the same manner as the hearing officer pool established under Article XVI of this Code and individuals serving as hearing officers under this chapter shall be compensated in the same manner as those individuals who serve as hearing officers in appeal hearings under Article XVI of this Code.
+In no event shall the hearing officer be a current appointed or elected official or employee of DeKalb County or have been an official or employee of DeKalb County within two years prior to serving as a hearing officer. - (3) The Hearing Office for each proceeding will be selected on a rotating basis based on availability.